-Mongkok is a buzzing and captivated district in Hong Kong, anything can go within this dense limited area of unruly.
-24/7 in its hyperconnectivity, both in the physical and digital realm, Mongkok is a metaphor of a sino-futuristic Babylonian state that would look like.
-Drawing a parallel comparison of Mongkok and the rising phenomena of “digital Babylonian”, where all things are exponentially amplified, accelerated.
-Mongkok is a dense miniature version of a hanging garden where trades are flourishing, and vice is omnipresent.
+Mongkok is a buzzing and captivating district in Hong Kong; anything can go within this dense, unruly area.
+24/7 in its hyperconnectivity, both in the physical and digital realm, Mongkok is a metaphor for a sino-futuristic Babylonian state.
+Drawing a parallel comparison of Mongkok and the rising phenomena of “digital Babylonian”, where all things exponentially amplified, accelerated.
+Mongkok is a dense miniature version of a hanging garden where trades flourish and vice is omnipresent.

 This installation is a sci-fictitious reconstruction of a futuristic, neo-Babylonish version of Mongkok.
-Under the power of the state, the futuristic Mongkok has been subjected to an omnipresence surveillance system, infiltrated by espionage and state agencies.
-Citizens are obligated to behave and comply, constantly under the bombardment of state propaganda and yet, their individual rights have eroded.
-But in spite, many are desensitized with the dire circumstances, with their indifference, some continue to trade and benefit from the status power to their prosperity.
+Under the state’s power, the futuristic Mongkok has been subjected to an omnipresence surveillance system, infiltrated by espionage and state agencies.
+Citizens are obligated to behave and comply, constantly under the bombardment of state propaganda, yet their rights have eroded.
+But in spite, many are desensitized to the dire circumstances.
+In indifference, some continue to trade and benefit from the status power to their prosperity.

-The scenes are created based on the artist’s imagination and residual memories over the past twenty years and on-going online obsession with Hong Kong.
-A virtual revisitation from the digital space - The narration hereby is visceral and intentionally out of sync with real-time and reality, inherently fragmented and non-linear.
-Using found footage, available data and computer graphics, resynthesize a series of subversive, bizarre and yet convincing incidents.
-Where characters, data scapes, and soundscapes travel back and forth in time, speculate what a futuristic Mongkok might be, in an otherworldly state of flux.
+As a virtual revisitation, the narration is visceral but intentionally out of sync with real-time and reality, inherently fragmented and non-linear.
+The scenes are created based on the artist’s imagination from his residual memories over the past twenty years and his ongoing online obsession with Hong Kong.
+Using found footage, available data, and computer graphics, resynthesize a series of provocative, bizarre, and convincing incidents.
+Where characters, data scapes, and soundscapes travel back and forth in time, speculate what a futuristic Mongkok might be in an otherworldly state of flux.